tasmota/docs/docs/Home-Assistant.md

 Types of devices not listed above still require [manual configuration](#editing-configurationyaml)

-!!! warning "Zigbee devices paired in Tasmota will **NOT** be discovered in Home Assistant"
+!!! warning "Zigbee and Bluetooth devices paired in Tasmota will **NOT** be discovered in Home Assistant"

 ### Transition from MQTT Discovery